 Natá de Los Caballeros

 The small Natá de Los Caballeros town retains its feel of provincial colonial town up to this day.
-This town was established by Spaniards in May 20, 1522 and named after local cacique Anata who ruled this area.
+This town was established by Spaniards on May 20, 1522, and named after local cacique Anata who ruled this area.
 "Los Caballeros" was added to commemorate 100 Spanish knights quartered here.
 Town avoided the fate of many other Caribbean and Central American towns and stayed in its original location.

 Renaissance and Baroque

 Nata Church is one of the most significant monuments of architecture in Panama, protected since 1924 and intentionally kept in its original state since at least 1904.

 Construction of this church was started in the times when architecture (at least Spanish architecture) was governed by a canon of Renaissance.
 The construction period was very long and today we see a structure which basically is in Baroque style.

 Especially valuable are the ornate Renaissance altarpieces.
 The church has four bells, each with its own name – Blessed Sacrament, Immaculate Conception, St. Joseph and St. Roa and finally – Santiago the Great.
 Bells were made in 1690, except for the last, which was cast in 1804.

 |Location, GPS coordinates:||8.3320 N 80.5152 W|

 |Values:||Architecture, Visual, History|